 What are we doing for e-vehicles?

-European e-scooter operator Voi have been appointed to provide e-bikes and e-scooters in the centre of Cambridge and e-bikes in Peterborough.
-The vision is for e-bikes to be provided across the region, including in market towns.
+European e-scooter operator Voi have been operating e-bikes and e-scooters in the centre of Cambridge since the start of the trial.

-Electrically assisted bikes provide a safe and healthy alternative mode of travel to the private car, bus or train which enables the user to practice social distancing while also helping to reduce carbon emissions and improve their fitness at the same time.
+Electrically assisted bikes provide a safe and healthy alternative mode of travel to the private car, bus or train which helps to reduce carbon emissions and improve riders’ fitness at the same time.

 E-scooters allow visitors, tourists, students, and commuters to make quick short journeys across town.
 It is thought that 60% of current car journeys are only 1-2 miles in length and e-scooters and other modes of active travel could help significantly reduce unnecessary reliance on cars for these short journeys.

-The partnership between Voi and the Combined Authority will aim to reduce CO2 emissions by 400 tonnes across the region by August 2021.
-On average, 106 deaths per year in the Greater Cambridge region alone can be attributed to air pollution, with emissions from cars and emissions per capita 50% above the national average in Cambridgeshire.
+The partnership between Voi and the Combined Authority aims to reduce CO2 emissions and replace private car trips.
+On average, 106 deaths per year in the Greater Cambridge region alone can be attributed to air pollution, with emissions from cars and emissions from cars and emissions per capita 50% above the national average in Cambridgeshire.

-A great way to get around Cambridge is by e-scooter and a trial of the technology started in late 2020.
-Scooters can get you from place to place rapidly – there are geo-fenced slow speed zones for safety’s sake and outside of these zones, top speed is 15mph.
+Scooters can get you from place to place rapidly – there are geo-fenced slow speed zones for safety’s sake and outside of these zones, top speed is 12.5 mph.
 The scooters will not function if they are driven past the zone’s invisible boundary.

 The Scheme will…